syncfusion-content/wpf-docs/wpf/Introduction/Common-Supports.md

-> Note: In case, the Shared dll controls is used in the application, then create another resource file in name Syncfusion.Shared.Wpf<your culture info name>.resx For example, Syncfusion.Shared.Wpf.fr-FR.resx and the naming convention needs to be followed mandatorily.
+N> In case, the Shared dll controls is used in the application, then create another resource file in name Syncfusion.Shared.Wpf<your culture info name>.resx For example, Syncfusion.Shared.Wpf.fr-FR.resx and the naming convention needs to be followed mandatorily.